needle-engine/kokoro-tts/README.md

 # Kokoro TTS & Needle Engine

-Tiny package containing a kokro tts worker and Needle Engine component

-For a quick test go to the [./test](/test/) directory and run `npm i && npm dev` and open the local URL in your browser.
+This package contains a kokoro TTS worker and a small typed API for local text to speech.

 ### Usage